shlomiassaf/ngrid/libs/apps/table/features/src/lib/modules/table-demo/row-height/row-height.component.md

 The problem when setting `max-width` is overflow, when the cell's content view height is greater then the maximum width we set.
 To solve this the global theme comes with CSS helpers to make sure content does not overflow:

-- .pbl-table-cell-ellipsis
+- .pbl-ngrid-cell-ellipsis
-- .pbl-table-header-cell-ellipsis
+- .pbl-ngrid-header-cell-ellipsis
-- .pbl-table-footer-cell-ellipsis
+- .pbl-ngrid-footer-cell-ellipsis

 When applying one or more of the above, when a relevant cell overflows, the overflow content is hidden and an ellipsis is added.